 Scholarships and Other Sources of Funding

-Registrations are non-transferable.
-Cancellations received at least 14 days before the class start time are refunded less a $45.00 fee.
+Cancellation requests received at least 14 days before the class start date will be refunded less a $45 fee.
 Refunds are not given for cancellations received within 14 days of the class start time.
-NBSS does not issue credits.
-For online classes with kits, the cost of the kit is non-refundable once the kit has shipped.
+Registrations are non-transferable and NBSS does not issue credits.
+Students may not transfer registrations to another section of the same course, to a different course or to another individual to attend in their stead.

 Any individual participating in a North Bennet Street School class or program must abide by the following Code of Conduct, which includes an Anti-Harassment Policy and Reporting Procedure (see below).